Email FacebookTwitterMenu burgerClose thin

 Home Loans and Your Financial Plan

 • While financial advisors can’t directly help you get a mortgage, they can ensure that your financial plan isn’t overly impacted by the introduction of monthly loan payments.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • If you eventually want to retire, it’s imperative that you don’t overspend when you buy a home.
 Doing so could cripple your finances for years, making it very hard to accrue any significant amount of retirement savings.
 To ensure you stay within your financial bounds, use SmartAsset’s home affordability calculator.